Find Grad Schools

 24 Yearly Graduations

 The 13th most popular school in the country for nurse anesthetist majors who are seeking their master's degree is Florida State University.
 Roughly 43,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
 During the most recent year for which we have data, 24 people received their master's degree in nurse anesthetist from Florida State.
-Of these students, 47% were women and 10% were members of underrepresented racial-ethnic groups.
+About 42% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 #15